Andes0113/hackillinois/README.md

 Created for HackIllinois 2024.

-Built with FastAPI and React and using AWS/EC2 for hosting.
+Built with React using AWS Lambda as a backend.

 [Try it for yourself](https://alexfprowe.com/rembrandt/)